-Currently listed companies must only provide certain information with regard to such remuneration policies in their remuneration report.
-The remuneration report must currently contain :
+Until now, listed companies only had to provide the following information with regard to such remuneration policies in their remuneration report:

 - a description of the procedure applied during the reported financial year to develop a remuneration policy;

 - a statement on the remuneration policy applied during the reported financial year; and

 - all significant changes to the remuneration policy as compared to the reported financial year.